 Take bus to Halong Bay.
 Board our private Free & Easy Chinese Junk-Style Ship equipped with a bar, large sun-deck, dining space, 2 person cabins with bathrooms, cooks, full crew. and music!

 Cruise the bay between over 3000 looming, limestone isles rising from the emerald waters.
 The scenery is a true masterpiece of nature.
 Sleep overnight on the boat.

-After returning to the pier on our boat, we'll take the bus back to Hanoi.
-The Capital of Vietnam offers opportunities for last minute shopping, endless hidden gems, and plenty of backpacker nightlife including karaoke.
+Checkout in the morning and we'll take an early afternoon flight to Ho Chi Minh City.
+This bustling city formerly Saigon offers opportunities for last-minute shopping, endless hidden gems, and plenty of backpacker nightlife including karaoke.
 Perfect for the last nights before the group departs.

 Please note: The above itinerary is subject to change.
 A confirmed Free & Easy trip itinerary with exact routing will be provided at least 30 days prior to trip departure.

 IMPORTANT: If you are doing a combo trip and booking your own flights, please contact us to confirm the start and end point of your trip.